AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md

 >[!NOTE]
 >
->Adobe Experience Cloud customers can also use Marketo's integration in Adobe Launch to include [!DNL Munchkin] script on their web pages.
-Get the app [here](https://www.adobeexchange.com/experiencecloud.details.101054.html){target="_blank"}.
+>Adobe Experience Cloud users can also use the [Marketo integration in Adobe Launch](https://exchange.adobe.com/apps/ec/100223/adobe-launch-core-extension){target="_blank"} to include [!DNL Munchkin] script on their web pages.
+If you use Adobe Launch, _the [!DNL Munchkin] script gets added automatically_, so you would not need to add it yourself.

 1. Go to the **[!UICONTROL Admin]** area.